mozilla/mdn-tests/README.md

 to install the required Python libraries.

 ### Running tests locally

+You will need persona credentials for the site being tested.
+Get the URL being tested from mozwebqa.cfg in the project root, sign up for that site, and enter the credentials in a yaml file (see credentials.yaml in the project root).
+To avoid version control conflicts, you may want to store your credentials files separately from your source code.

+For all tests to pass, you will need to edit your MDN profile and ensure all fields are filled out.

 To run tests locally it's a simple case of calling py.test from the root directory.